 Step 4: Emphasize Growth

-A well-planned section on future goals can intrigue dedicated professionals.
+Include a growth section that explains potential career progression, expected skill development, and measurable milestones for the first 6 to 18 months.
 What worked for me was showing what the next steps in the role might look like.
 Even a small mention of possible projects keeps people excited.

 Step 5: Create a Friendly Tone